 Ghaleb Khater (1922 – 2009)

 Responding to the call of history and driven by the necessity of self-expression, not just the impulse for aesthetic creation, Khater depicted emancipatory and controversial messages calling for a popular uprising ‘to make people’s lives more bearable’ and attempted the difficult task of stating what he saw, not as a witness to history, but as a committed marginal.
-Detached from the cultural scene and contrary to other artists of his generation whose ‘revolutionary’ stage was only short-lived, Khater continued to create singular aesthetics, using minimalistic and monochromatic metaphors and symbols, to awaken the people.
+Detached from the cultural scene and contrary to other artists of his generation whose ‘revolutionary’ stage was only short-lived, Khater continued to create singular aesthetics, using minimalistic and monochromatic metaphors and symbols, to incite a dialogue.

-He slipped under a shroud of anonymity, with his art purposely disregarded as politically motivated in both content and form, by the ironclad grip of a controlling state who saw in his efforts to incite dialogue rather provocations.
+He slipped under a shroud of anonymity, with his art purposely disregarded as politically motivated in both content and form, by the ironclad grip of a controlling state who saw his efforts as rather provocations.
 The labeling of contemporary artists as ‘political’ as well as the current commodification of the notion of revolution will appear out of place because Khater’s work, four decades prior to Arab Spring, is explicitly ‘revolutionary’, timeless and universal.